HOW I TALK IS A REFLECTION

 Public Speaking Manner: Lamenting

 Style: When 4s talk they reveal a lot about themselves & their feelings, even with strangers they just started chatting with – anywhere.
-There’s often a sadness in the voice, & a tendency to pretend being naive – just to amuse friends.
+There’s often a sadness in the voice, but also a tendency to pretend being naive – just to amuse friends.

 THEY: • Have a flair for originality